Skip to main content

 Anyone who has ever driven in DC knows about its infamous traffic circles.
 But Logan Circle, with its grand Victorian mansions flanking the curves of the street, is the city’s last remaining residential one.
 Stroll around it, admiring turrets, towers and architectural flourishes, or take a picnic to the circle itself to take it all in.

 Logan Circle boasts many other restaurants and shops, plus historic charm galore.
-Wander over to 14th Street for never-ending excitement.
+Wander over to 14th Street to see one of DC's most popular strips.